unparalleled-js/docs-1/connectors/workday/connection_setup.md

 ---
-title: Workato connectors - Workday Connection
+title: Workato connectors - Workday integration connection
 date: 2017-11-17 09:00:00 Z
 ---

 # Workday Connection

+To set up your Workday integration, first, connect your Workday instance to Workato.

 ## How to connect to Workday on Workato
 The Workday connector uses the [Workday Web Services](https://community.workday.com/sites/default/files/file-hosting/productionapi/index.html), [RaaS](/connectors/workday/workday_raas.md) and [REST API](https://doc.workday.com/reader/wsiU0cnNjCc_k7shLNxLEA/HvgwLwxCHVdBlZUTNd9s7A).
 Workday recommends using an [Integration System User (ISU)](#register-integration-system-user) for integration using third party services like Workato.

 Both the Workday Web Services and RaaS requires basic authentication.
+REST API requires an additional OAuth client setup.

-REST API is used to work with custom objects.
-This requires a separate [OAuth client setup](#register-api-client).
+Workday REST API is used to work with custom objects in your Workday instance.
+If this is required by your use case, indicate that you are **using custom objects**.
+See instruction on how to register a Workday API client [here](#register-api-client).

 ### Connect to Workday on Workato
-Workday asks for the following information to connect.

 ![Information to connect to Workday](/assets/images/connectors/workday/workday-connection-1.png) *Workday connection fields*